- Published on

 - This step is actually unnecessary as

-kinitshould set the environment variable by default. - But tester, messing around with a bunch of
+kinitshould set the environment variable by default. - But I, messing around with a bunch of

-TGTs. had to export this environment variable. - Then, tester authenticates to
+TGTs. had to export this environment variable. - Then, I authenticated to

 ┌──(kali@kali)-[~/HTB/RustyKey]